Bringing cutting edge Georgian technology back to life.

 the motorway of its day - a vital trade route carrying goods across country.
 Claverton was central to keeping water in the canal.

 While some changes were made during the early years of operation, much of the original pumping machinery can still

 Today, separate electric pumps supply water to the canal at Claverton but the historic mechanism still works and can supplement the water supply if required.
-Open Days throughout 2017 run on the following dates:

 Admission is £6.
 Children under 16 are free but must be accompanied by an adult.